BET: Current programming

+BET Hip-Hop

+BET Hip-Hop is a music video network which is exclusive to digital cable systems.
+It formerly aired some of BET's original programming such as Rap City, ComicView and the network's video countdown programs.
+After the 2015 relaunch of the former MTV Jams as BET Jams (which has much wider distribution), the channel's programming was shifted to an automated playlist made up of BET's library of older hip-hop videos.
+As part of Viacom's 2017 restructuring plan, the network was speculated to slowly wind down operations over time.

 BET Jams

-BET Jams is an American pay television network airing hip-hop and urban contemporary music videos on a thrice-daily automated wheel schedule of eight hours outside of temporary "roadblock" closures during Paramount Global's awards events, with all of its programming currently denoted in hour blocks as BET Jams – Music Videos within electronic program guide listings.
+BET Jams is an American pay-TV network airing hip-hop and urban contemporary music videos on a thrice-daily automated wheel schedule of eight hours outside of temporary "roadblock" closures during Paramount's awards events, with all of its programming currently denoted in hour blocks as BET Jams – Music Videos within electronic program guide listings.

-The channel launched on May 1, 2002, as MTV Jams, and carried that name until October 5, 2015, and was placed under BET's purview as MTV drifted away from music programming along with 106 & Park.
+The channel launched on May 1, 2002, as MTV Jams, and carried that name until October 5, 2015, and was placed under BET's purview as MTV drifted away from music programming.
 The network space itself launched on August 1, 1998, as MTVX, carrying modern rock videos, and was re-focused around hip-hop music on that date, to some controversy from MTVX's former viewers.

 International networks

 BET International

 BET UK first transmitted on Videotron (now known as Virgin Media) and several other subscription providers from 1993 until 1996.

 In May 2007 by Ofcom, BET International Inc. was given a license to rebroadcast in the United Kingdom.
-BET International is the first international version of the channel and is available in Europe, Africa and the Middle East through satellite providers.
+BET International is the first international version of the channel and is available in the EMEA region through satellite providers.
 BET launched on February 27, 2008, on Sky channel 191 and began to be carried by Freesat channel 140 on August 8, 2008.
 BET+1 is also available on Sky channel 198 and Freesat channel 141, and is free-to-air.
-BET International shows with a mix of content from the main BET channel and locally produced shows.
+BET International shows with a mix of content from the main BET channel and locally-produced shows.
 An exclusive, but temporary, HD version of the channel was made to show the 2009 BET Awards on Freesat EPG 142.

 BET is additionally an associate member of the Caribbean Cable Cooperative.

 BET launched an app called BET Play allowing international access to BET content in over 100 countries in June 2016.

 The channel was shut down on April 8, 2021, with its content moved to My5 and Pluto TV.

+The channel was also shut down on January 1, 2026 in South Africa, Sub-Saharan Africa and MENA following its restructuring policy by Paramount Skydance due to low ratings.